tbohn/VIC_Landcover_MODIS_NLCD_INEGI/README.md

  - MOD13A1.006 Normalized Different Vegetation Index (NDVI) (Huete et al., 2002)

 ### Miscellaneous Files:
- - NetCDF format VIC-5 image driver domain files compatible with the MOD-LSP domains available from [Zenodo](https://zenodo.org/record/2559631)
+ - NetCDF format VIC-5 image driver domain files compatible with the MOD-LSP domains available on Zenodo as part of the [PITRI Precipitation Disaggregation Parameters](https://zenodo.org/record/2564019)
- - NetCDF format VIC-5 image driver parameter file from the L2015 simulations (soil parameters were taken directly from this file) available from [Zenodo](https://zenodo.org/record/2564019)
+ - NetCDF format VIC-5 image driver parameter file from the L2015 simulations (soil parameters were taken directly from this file) available on Zenodo as part of the [MOD-LSP VIC parameters](https://zenodo.org/record/2559631)
  - Land masks, tables listing land cover classes and class-specific properties (under the data/ directory)

 ## Outputs: